-Function Configuration Range Description

-0-4 = reserved

-Data rata DATA RATE switch 5 to 7 5 = 1.25 Mbit/s

-Data rate 6 = 2.5 Mbit/s

-7 = 5.0 Mbit/s
+Function Configuration Range Description Data rate DATA RATE switch 5 to 7 0-4 = reserved 5 = 1.25 Mbit/s 6 = 2.5 Mbit/s 7 = 5.0 Mbit/s

 3.7 CTNet PC cards

 The node address and data rate for the CTNet PC cards are both configured by the CTNetAPI when it goes on-line, and can be specified when the CTNetAPI is installed.
 These settings can be changed from within all Control Techniques applications that support CTNet, e.g. SyPT Pro, CT Soft, CTNet and OPC Server.
 Ensure that the correct hardware type is selected when the data rate is specified.